ikavodo/aron-gen/README.md

 aset.generate_full(n_iters)
 filtered = aset.filter_symmetric(n_iters)
 new_aset.filter_elements({new_aset.max})
-[print(seq) for seq in new_aset if not seq.is_empty()]
+[seq for seq in new_aset if not seq.is_empty()]
-# "T is the thirty-second, thirty-third letter in this sentence, not counting commas and spaces",
+# ["T is the thirty-second, thirty-third letter in this sentence, not counting commas and spaces",
-# "T is the thirty-third, thirty-second letter in this sentence, not counting commas and spaces"
+# "T is the thirty-third, thirty-second letter in this sentence, not counting commas and spaces"]
 ```

 ## Installation